 “As an Amazon Associate, I earn from qualifying purchases.”
 Read full disclosure here.

 In history, linden corresponds with the goddess of love and fertility and women hoping to get pregnant would hug the tree.
 As a protective and family tree, it was often planted after the first baby was born.
 The linden tree has enjoyed great respect.
+Even homesteading became more enjoyable with the presence of a towering linden tree that provided shade during the long hours of work.

 Discover other medicinal trees you can forage medicine from.